When troubleshooting issues on your motherboard or contacting official support, please be sure to know the motherboard revision.

 1. Identifying Motherboard Revision Through Physical Inspection

-The first and perhaps the easiest way to figure out what revision of the motherboard you have is to physically have a look at the motherboard.
+The first and easiest way to figure out what revision of the motherboard you have is to have a look at the motherboard physically.

-On the sides and edges of the motherboard you can often find a label indicating what revision your motherboard belongs to.
+On the motherboard’s sides and edges, you can often find a label indicating what revision your motherboard belongs to.

-Take for instance the GA-P67A-UD3 motherboard below.
-On the bottom left corner of the my motherboard, I can see the revision labelled clearly as Rev 1.0.
+Take, for instance, the GA-P67A-UD3 motherboard below.
+On the bottom left corner of my motherboard, I see the revision labeled Rev 1.0.

 2. Finding Out Motherboard Revision Through CPU-Z

-CPU-Z is a fairly popular free third party software that can shed plenty of information regarding the hardware you have.
+CPU-Z is a reasonably popular free third-party software that can shed plenty of information regarding the hardware you have.

 This is a very light utility and almost always a must for anyone wanting to troubleshoot issues or understand the PC hardware they have.